 This evening is at leisure to enjoy Lyon’s night scene at your own pace.

-In the afternoon, visit the Fine Arts Museum, one of the largest art museums in France.
+This morning, visit the Lyon Museum of Fine Arts, one of the largest art museums in France.
 Housed in an imposing 17th century building, the museum displays 5,000 years of art history, from Egyptian antiquities to contemporary art, including works by Rodin, Picasso and Monet.

-This evening, celebrate the conclusion of our artistic, musical and vinous exploration of the South of France with a special farewell dinner with Wendy, Bernard, Christopher, Peter and fellow travellers.
+Then, celebrate the conclusion of our artistic, musical and vinous exploration of the South of France with a special farewell lunch with Wendy, Bernard, Christopher, Peter and fellow travellers.

 Tour arrangements conclude after breakfast.

 For those continuing with the post-tours Wines of Burgundy with Peter Bourne or Paris Through an Artist’s Eyes with Wendy Sharpe and Bernard Ollis, check out of the hotel and transfer to Beaune or Paris respectively.